Tim-Abwao/tim-abwao.github.io/_posts/2021-10-15-Assessing-Climate-Change-In-Kenya.md

 Climate change is mainly characterised by an increase in global temperatures, and is largely due to human activities such as the use of fossil fuels.

-This article investigates the degree of climate change in Kenya by analysing two indicators: *temperature* and *precipitation*.
+This article investigates the degree of climate change in Kenya by analysing two key indicators: *temperature* and *precipitation*.

 The data used in this exercise is obtained from the *World Bank Group's* [Climate Change Knowledge Portal][weather-data].